 Maintaining a strong, consistent brand is a vital part of maintaining GW's strength as an institution.
-Student organizations should ensure materials reflect the GW brand and follow GW's Identity Standards and Guidelines (PDF), a guide in creating a distinct look for your materials.
+Student organizations should ensure materials reflect the GW brand and follow GW's The George Washington University Name, Logo, Seal, and Color Usage Policy (PDF) and GW's Identity Standards and Guidelines (PDF), a guide in creating a distinct look for your materials.

 Student organizations are permitted to create their own logos.
-Organizations must not misuse the GW logo (i.e. adding text to the GW logo, changing the color of the GW logo, overlaying graphics on the GW logo, etc).
+Organizations must not, however, incorporate or misuse the GW logo (i.e. adding text to the GW logo, changing the color of the GW logo, overlaying graphics on the GW logo, etc) without permission from GW's Licensing and Trademarks Program office.